geops/trafimage-maps/src/examples/iframe/README.md

   InputLabel,
   MenuItem,
 } from '@material-ui/core';
-import IframeDoc from './IframeDoc';
-import getCodeFromUrl from './getCodeFromUrl';
 import Editor from 'react-styleguidist/lib/client/rsg-components/Editor';
 import Heading from 'react-styleguidist/lib/client/rsg-components/Heading';
+import DocForm from '../DocForm';
+import getCodeFromUrl from './getCodeFromUrl';
+import iframeSearchParams from './iframeSearchParams';

 // The `apiKey` used here is for demonstration purposes only.
 // Please get your own api key at https://developer.geops.io/.